digitalstars/BlueProtocol-Translate/README.md

 * `En-pt` - About `15%` lines of manual Portuguese translation, and `85%` English mechanical DeepL translation

 ## Installation client-side translate
-1. Download the latest release [Releases page]([https://github.com/digitalstars/BlueProtocol-Translate/releases]) and unpack the archive with the desired localization
+1. Go to latest release [Releases page]([https://github.com/digitalstars/BlueProtocol-Translate/releases]) and download the required .rar archive with the translation from Assets and unpack.
 2. Copy `dinput8.dll` to `C:\BandaiNamcoLauncherGames\BLUEPROTOCOL\BLUEPROTOCOL\Binaries\Win64\`.
 3. Copy the `~mods` folder to `C:\BandaiNamcoLauncherGames\BLUEPRTOCOL\BLUEPROTOCOL\Content\Paks`.